0Latte/movie-rehearsal/README.md

 # Movie Rehearsal
 Niche practice spots for tssm, known for being jank

+You are welcome to modify this to your liking, I can't stop you

 # Included Practice tools

  Depression Cartwheel Extra (As Spongebob)